kfitz/reading-notebook/en/pages/burdick.md

-Burdick, Anne et al. Digital_Humanities.
+# Burdick, Anne et al. *Digital_Humanities*.
 Cambridge, MA: MIT Press, 2012.

-1. Humanities to Digital Humanities
+## 1. Humanities to Digital Humanities

 "the Digital Humanities has greatly expanded the potential power and reach of the humanities disciplines, both within the academy, and, just as importantly, outside its walls" (4)